SoftwareHeritage/swh-docs/docs/devel/roadmap/roadmap-2025.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - Priority: Medium
-- Tags: Archive Work Group
+- Tags: Archive Work Group, Externals, Enlarge

 **Description**

+Several contributions have been made to archive content from new forges or package indices but never deployed.
 Review, update if required and merge all pending loaders and listers

 **Includes work**